NIAEFEUP/uni/.github/pull_request_template.md

 - [ ] Description has screenshots of the UI changes.
 - [ ] Tested both in light and dark mode.
-- [ ] New text is both in portuguese and english.
+- [ ] New text is both in portuguese (PT) and english (EN).
-- [ ] Works in diferent text zoom levels.
+- [ ] Works in different text zoom levels.
 - [ ] Works in different screen sizes.

-## Documentation
+## Performance

+- [ ] No helper functions to return widgets are added.
+New widgets are created instead.
+- [ ] Used ListView.builder for Long Lists.
-- [ ] Properly adds an entry in `changelog.md` with the change
+- [ ] Controllers (TextEditingController, ...) are beeing  disposed of in dispose() method.